Healthy Body Healthy Mind

 Healthy Body Healthy Mind supports colleges and universities in improving student and staff well-being and inspires positive changes on campus.
 In receiving an Award, institutions demonstrate how they are encouraging sport and physical activity, a smoke-free culture and good mental health.

 We believe that young people should be able to arrive into learning environments that support physical and mental well-being.
-We aim to help create a health promoting culture across campus with the emphasis on positive action and preventing ill-health.
+We aim to help create a health-promoting culture across campus with an emphasis on positive action and preventing ill-health.
 This is central to the institution’s duty of care towards all students and staff and supports wider goals such as improving attainment and student retention.

 Following an external review of the award last year, we have made some positive changes to the criteria and submission process that we hope will be welcomed and provide an environment to achieve more together.
 Through offering more support to institutions, as well as ongoing feedback on evidence submissions, the partners are committed to supporting the institutions achieve their goals.

 - Dedicated support from the SSS Project Officer.

 - Initial meeting with SSS staff to establish baseline data and set project goals